 How can the credit cards serviced by PREMIER Bankcard help someone with bad credit?

 The primary purpose is to provide individuals with damaged credit histories an avenue to obtain credit and to provide a tool to help them demonstrate positive financial patterns.
-Therefore, credit lines are kept low (usually around $300) so that these individuals are not put in a position to further hinder their financial progress.
+By making payments on time with us and all your creditors and keeping your balances low relative to the credit limit you may be able to rebuild your credit history.
+Credit lines are kept low (usually around $300) so that these individuals are not put in a position to further hinder their financial progress.
 We report cardholder payment information to the major consumer reporting agencies.

 Why are the fees and interest rates charged on the credit cards serviced by PREMIER Bankcard higher than more traditional cards?